 - Can you quote my fee over the phone?

 In most cases we can quote you an exact fee if you know exactly what representation you need, and if the matter is complex, we can generally provide you a range.
-We offer also VERY affordable consultations and free consultations for injury cases (as they are taken on contingency only).

 - Can you guarantee me that I will win my case?